Lab-Kalibrasi/telollama-multi-model/README.md

 ## Want to Help?

-Feel free to suggest changes or report problems!
+Feel free to suggest changes or report problems by opening an issue or submitting a pull request!

 ## License